Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ### Preliminary concept for my final project

 I love cafe.
-I do love drinking coffee, eating sweets but apart from that, I love cafe for its vibe, the atmosphere, the people, the smell, and the aesthetics and the experience I get all-together.
-One of my wish list is to own a coffee shop.
-Why not own a cafe now?
-So for my final project, using Arduino and Processing, I will design a Soojin cafe and make my dream come true.
+I do love drinking coffee and eating delicious cakes from the cafe but apart from that, I also going to cafe for its vibe, the atmosphere, the people, the smell, the aesthetics and the experience I get all-together.
+One of my bucket list is to own a coffee shop.
+So for my final project, using Arduino and Processing, I want to produce a fun and relaxing cafe game and make my dream come true albiet virtually.

 ![alt-text](Images/cafe.jpg)

-This will be a cafe-barista game where you will need to complete certain tasks, challenges in order to win this game.
-Due to the nature of this game, it won't be a "competitive" game, but more like a relaxing game where you follow the instructions to enjoy completing certain tasks and enjoy while playing it.
+This is not a competitive game.
+It will be a fun and relaxing game where you follow the instructions to enjoy completing certain tasks and enjoy while playing it.

-I plan incorporate different execises that I have done so far throughout the semester to come up with interesting tasks and performances that players have to take.

-For now, considering the scope of this project, I envision this game to involve 4-5 different challenges/tasks.
-Each task will involve some sort of communication between arduino and processing and I plan to make it very creative and engaging.
+For now, considering the scope of this project, I plan to have 4-5 different challenges/tasks.
+Each task will involve the use of arduino and processing and I plan to make it very creative and engaging.

 Here are some of the challenges that I have in mind as of now.